MDE4CPP/AD2PN/README.md

 Packages: Acceleo, additional interpreters.

 ### UML Designer (Technische Universität Ilmenau's branch)
 A modified version of the graphical tooling to edit and visualize UML models "UML Designer" (http://www.umldesigner.org/), released under the *EPL Open-Source License*.
-Its source code is currently available by sending a request to the Software and System Engineering department of the TU Ilmenau.
+Its original source code is available on GitHub [here](https://github.com/ObeoNetwork/UML-Designer), whereas our modified code is currently available by sending a request to the Software and System Engineering department of the TU Ilmenau.

 Update site: https://sse.tu-ilmenau.de/umldesigner-update
 #### What are the differences between this branch and the original one?